jb-cho55/IVS-CarMaker-ADAS/team-project/README.md

 [making branch]

 make issues first,
-make branch by issue. be sure to make branch name by issue no. #xx-solving_prob-name. so for example, branch name need to be like #01-adding_assets-Hyun if you finished solving issues, make pull requests. -beware not to commit into main branch directly [git convention message] 커밋 메세지
+make branch by issue. be sure to make branch name by issue no. #xx-solving_prob-name. so for example, branch name need to be like #01-adding_assets-Hyun if you finished solving issues, make pull requests. -beware not to commit into main branch directly

 feat: 새로운 기능 추가 ✨